Notes on the Geography of Sri Lanka: Colombo 2

 Farther south, the Majestic City mall, Colombo's largest.

-Its interior, showing Cargill's supermarket.
+Its interior, showing a Cargill's supermarket.

 Most of the city's commercial neighborhoods are far less upscale.
 Here: a main street on Slave Island.